DavitEgoian/CryptoRonin/README.md

 # Crypto Ronin
-Crypto Ronin was a community-driven NFT collection created by three young innovators.
-It combined art, charity, and education in a spirited digital adventure.
+Crypto Ronin was a community-driven NFT collection.
+It integrated learning, philanthropy, and art in an interactive virtual escapade.

 ## 🌕 Project Overview
-Crypto Ronin was a limited collection of **1,111 uniquely generated NFTs**, designed to celebrate creativity, collaboration, and community impact.
-Developed by three NFT enthusiasts, the project aimed to:
+Crypto Ronin was a limited series of **1,111 unique NFTs**, created to commemorate creativity, cooperation, and positive community influence.
+The project had the following goals:

 - **Empower Newcomers**: Simplify the entry into the NFT world for beginners.
 - **Give Back**: Auction a special charity NFT to support meaningful causes.